WMFO/archive-server/README.md

 Known Issues:

 * The script will hang in the event that the transcode process is killed by a crash because it waits for the .done file.
 It will hit the php timeout.
-* If a transcode is triggered in the final hour of a broadcast, the show is still being writtin
+* If a transcode is triggered in the final hour of a broadcast, the show is still being written.
+It will successfully complete the transcode but the file will be incomplete, missing less than 60 minutes of the broadcast.
+Fix scheduled for next version which involves checking the ratio of file size of input and output.
 * No provision for serving compressed files (when we squash down to HE-AAC v2 for indefinite storage)